 There is less land owned by DNR now than there was 20 years ago.
 According to DNR officials, this trend will continue, due to the urban interface and high visibility.
 Logging on Whidbey Island is difficult.
 The state agency recognizes the unpopularity of logging adjacent to residential areas.
 The trend for DNR is to transfer state owned lands to local governments and to lease lands to the county, state parks, and school districts.
 Rhododendron Park was recently transferred to the county.
-The last logging practice performed on state owned lands was a thinning project in 1997 in south Whidbey Island.
+The last logging practice performed on state owned lands was a thinning project land.